ENVIRONMENTAL LITIGATION

-Firefighters and military personnel exposed to AFFF may be eligible for compensation.
-Stag Liuzza is helping Louisiana families file claims now.
+Firefighters and military exposed to AFFF may be eligible for compensation.
+Stag Liuzza is helping Louisiana families and businesses file claims now.

 WHAT IS AFFF AND WHY IT'S DANGEROUS